javirs200/CronometroUltrasonicoESP32/README.md

 # CronometroUltrasonicoESP32
-reboot/based on the repository: [CronometroUltrasonico](https://github.com/javirs200/CronometroUltrasonico) but adapted for ESP32 microcontroller.
+based on the repository: [CronometroUltrasonico](https://github.com/javirs200/CronometroUltrasonico) but adapted for ESP32 microcontroller.
 ESP32 code for ultrasonic crono (with bluetooth later)

 ## Descripcion